Affectionate Dog Breeds Australia -

 PRO TIP: Nervous about adopting an older dog?
 Go to your local RSPCA and try volunteering.
 You can take care of rescued dogs, or even become a foster family!
 It will give you a chance of interacting with pups without the pressure of adoption, and you can have a better feel to know whether an adult dog is right for you.

 - Ask their previous handlers: This is the easiest way to ensure you’re adopting an affectionate dog!
-Just ask the people that are in charge of taking care of them whether or not they are cuddly or not.
+Just ask the people that are in charge of taking care of them.
 Of course, this is even easier if you’re considering adopting from a rescue centre or your local RSPCA.
 They will have first-hand experience interacting with your future pup and will know if they love a hug.

 PRO TIP: Are you considering getting a young puppy?
 Then asking their handler about their personality won’t work.
 But you can ask about the parent’s personality!
 Talk to your breeder or the owner of the mother and ask about her personality.
 While there’s some degree of variability even among litter mates, you can have a better idea of your puppy’s future personality by knowing that of their parents.